Jayson Tatum NBA Playoffs Player Props: Celtics vs. 76ers

-The Boston Celtics, Jayson Tatum included, face the Philadelphia 76ers at 7:30 PM ET on Friday in the 2023 NBA Playoffs.
+Jayson Tatum and his Boston Celtics teammates take on the Philadelphia 76ers in the 2023 NBA Playoffs, at 3:30 PM ET on Sunday.

-In this article we will break down Tatum's prop bets, using stats to help you make good predictions.
+With prop bets in place for Tatum, let's dive into some stats and trends to assist you in making good selections.

 Jayson Tatum Prop Bets vs. the 76ers